 - advising as to whether any of the available schemes may be appropriate for you

 - helping you comply with the MTD for VAT regime.

-If you are starting, or have recently started a business in the London area and you would like to discuss any of the points mentioned in this VAT summary please contact us at Tish Press & Company.
+If you are starting, or have recently started a business in the Shenfield area and you would like to discuss any of the points mentioned in this VAT summary please contact us at Tish Press & Company.